atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 I — She then Screamed vvith Such violence, that one
 I of the menservants very Soon came hurrying down I stairs, and called at the door to know what was the matter.?
 Oh!
 Johnr — open the door — break open the door,
-'— Call dawson, Martha, susan.”
+'— Call dawson, Martha, susan."
-“Heavens! madam, ” cried I, hals restored to my reason, “be Silent, or you vyill expose us both.”
+"Heavens! madam, " cried I, hals restored to my reason, "be Silent, or you vyill expose us both."
-“I will raise the dead, besore I will susser Siich insolence.”
+"I will raise the dead, besore I will susser Siich insolence."
 I was Struck with these words; -- -- -- -1 could not
 determine what to Say or do; full of ernbarastment, and uncertain who was in the right, She or her woman. -- -- -- 1 concluded, indeed, the latter must be a jade; yet was hurt by what I had Seen, and Still more pained by my own impetuous behaviour, of which I instantly repented— — was also horribly a sliamed of being thus exposed to the Servants, who, undoubtedly believed, that I was on the point of committing a rape upon their mistress. — But by her dear Self I Swear, 1 never harboured So vile a design. —